KDE/documentation-docs-kdenlive-org/tips_and_tricks/scopes/introducing_color_scopes.rst

    <a href="https://web.archive.org/web/20160319081747/https://kdenlive.org/users/granjow/introducing-color-scopes-histogram" target="_blank">web.archive.org</a>

 **Sources**
   The original text was submitted by *Simon A. Eugster (Granjow)* on Mon, 8/30/2010 - 23:10 to the now defunct kdenlive.org blog.
-For this documentation it has been lifted from |web_archive| and adapted to match the overall style.
+For this documentation it has been lifted from |web_archive|, updated and adapted to match the overall style.